divnix/std/ARCHITECTURE.md

 On the flip side, by choosing high level and, above all, stable accessors, productivity may increase.

 The third principle allows for keeping code DRY.
-There are a finite amount of artifact categories of relevance across the SDLC, such as binary packages or OCI images, among others.
+There are a finite amount of artifact categories of relevance, such as binary packages or OCI images, among others.
 The `paisano` concept of so called Block Types describes these artifact and outputs types in a generic manner and attaches well-known semantics to their handling.

 The first two principles combined, also yield collateral benefits when context switching between two standardized benefits, by lowering the amount of relearning effort required for each context switch as the fundamental organizational principles are stable across projects.